 Capital Case Section (CCS)

 The Capital Case Section has the mission of promoting consistency and fairness in the application of the death penalty throughout the United States and ensuring that federal prosecutors in districts throughout the country who are prosecuting capital cases have access to expertise and available resources.
 In addition to providing analysis and support in the preliminary capital review process, the section’s attorneys provide legal, procedural, and technical assistance to United States Attorneys in capital investigations and prosecutions.

 Child Exploitation and Obscenity Section (CEOS)

-This section is part of the Criminal Division of the United States Department of Justice.
-In connection with the 93 United States Attorney Offices around the country, CEOS prosecutes violations of federal law related to producing, distributing, receiving, or possessing child pornography, transporting women or children interstate for the purpose of engaging in criminal sexual activity, traveling interstate or internationally to sexually abuse children, and international parental kidnapping.
-This section has jurisdiction to prosecute cases of child abuse on federal and Indian lands as well.
-CEOS also actively enforces federal laws against transporting obscene materials in interstate or foreign commerce
+The Child Exploitation and Obscenity Section prosecutes violations of federal law related to producing, distributing, receiving, or possessing child pornography, transporting women or children interstate for the purpose of engaging in criminal sexual activity, traveling interstate or internationally to sexually abuse children, and international parental kidnapping.
+This section has jurisdiction to prosecute cases of child abuse on federal and Indian lands.
+CEOS also actively enforces federal laws against transporting obscene materials in interstate or foreign commerce.

 Computer Crime and Intellectual Property Section (CCIPS)